-- Data being sent by email to an incorrect recipient – 14% of incidents.
+- Data being posted or faxed to an incorrect recipient – 12% of incidents.

 The main issues for finance, insurance and credit were:

-The main issues for the legal sector were:
+The main issues for the charitable and voluntary sector were:

 Privacy and Electronic Communication Regulations (PECR) – mandatory breach reporting